 As the deal currently stands, EU citizens will be able to carry out seasonal work on farms after Brexit.
 The government has confirmed that there will be no changes to the requirements in 2020 and checks can be made on any applicant's right to work until 1 January 2021.
 In the future, it's not just the visa requirements that may halt the arrival of seasonal farm workers from the EU; if the pound is weakened against the euro by Brexit, it may mean that the UK is less appealing as a destination to work.
-It may, however, mean that workers from elsewhere in the world are attracted to the UK, or there may be an increase domestic workers. ln addition, development of new technological solutions and grants available for innovations may mean that the issue becomes less significant.
+It may, however, mean that workers from elsewhere in the world are attracted to the UK.
+In addition, the development of new technological solutions and grants available for innovations may mean that the issue becomes less significant.